 So what do we do for "hired hands?"

 Mrs. Fremont Older knows the answer.
-Cora Older, widow of America's great and beloved newspaper publisher, and plenty of a writer herself, is lean, lithe and possesses enough spunk to run a dozen unions.
+Cora Older, the widow of America's great and beloved newspaper publisher and plenty of a writer herself, is lean, lithe, and possesses enough spunk to run a dozen unions.

-During sizzling July and August weeks she has been climbing the hundreds of apricot and prune trees which spread across her big ranch at Cupertino, picking the fruit herself with the occasional and temperamental aid of a 64-year-old handy man.
+During sizzling July and August weeks, she has been climbing the hundreds of apricot and prunes trees that spread across her big ranch at Cupertino, picking the fruit herself with the occasional and temperamental aid of a 64-year-old handyman.

-And It you don't think picking 'cots on a July afternoon is some job, you've a lot to learn, stranger.
+And if you don't think picking 'cots on a July afternoon is some job, you have a lot to learn, stranger.

 So if a man could climb a tree, she could.
 And did.